120 West Oxford Street

 Note: An address will not be issued for a property until a building permit is issued.
 Per Code of Ordinances for Floyd County,Section 62-53, ” The building inspector shall assign proper numbers for houses and other buildings at the time a building permit is issued.
 A map showing such numbers shall be kept by the building inspector and E 911 coordinator. “

 A key component of an Enhanced 9-1-1 system is structure identification.
 All habitable structures (residential, public, commercial, etc.) are required to have a 9-1-1 address, even if this will not be the mailing address.
 Rural route and box addresses are no longer assigned.
 The Emergency Management Office does addressing of new structures.

 The Building Inspector does a GPS satellite reading for new structures when he does the footer or first inspection.
 The coordinates are used to address the new structures.
 New addresses, along with maps are mailed to the person whose name is on the building permit.
 These new addresses are also mailed to the Post Office that will be servicing that particular address.

 House numbers must be displayed in accordance with a County Ordinance.
-The house number must be: At least three inches in height Visible from the driveway entrance Visible from both directions
+The house number must be: At least three inches in height, visible from the driveway entrance, and visible from both directions.

 Additionally, the house number must be shown on the rural mailbox and be visible to the carrier as he/she approaches.
 If two numbered structures share the same driveway, the number must be displayed at the driveway entrance and structure entrance.